 - Your home value and property taxes with an appropriate real estate inflation for your area

 Your Social Security benefit should also reflect a best estimate projection of each of its building blocks - exactly what the future dollars estimate from the SSA calculators does.

 We cannot simply assume that the individual growth rates average out to a perfectly uniform and simple number.
 We all have a unique basket of the items listed above, and that basket changes over time.
-A robust and reliable retirement planning tool should use future dollars projections for each major component, based on well-researched assumptions, and then let you plug in the future dollars estimate from the SSA calculators.
+A robust and reliable retirement planning tool should use future dollars projections for each major component, including your Social Security benefits, based on well-researched assumptions.

 Unfortunately, almost all current retirement calculators either ignore inflation altogether or apply a flat inflation assumption to everything.

-Ignoring inflation altogether is a common problem with many retirement planning tools, including some sophisticated tools used in-house by large banks.
+Ignoring inflation altogether is a common problem with many retirement planning tools, including some sophisticated tools used by large banks for paying customers.
 Such calculators only project your savings forward with investment return but ignore how your living expenses, medical costs, and housing expenses will change over time.

-Why?
-The vast majority of retirement calculators focus on investment analysis.
-They are created by investment experts to help you understand how much you can expect to earn on your retirement savings, based on your risk tolerance (and assuming you use their investment products and services).
+Keep in mind that the vast majority of retirement calculators are created by investment experts and focus on investment analysis.
+They help you understand how much you can expect to earn on your retirement savings based on your risk tolerance (and assuming you use their investment products and services).
 Since setting a reasonable investment return assumption is one of the most important aspects of retirement planning, many of these calculators can be very helpful.

 However, if they ignore inflation altogether, you are probably better off using them for just that - for investment analysis.
 When it comes to your overall retirement planning (for example, when deciding how much you need to save and when you can retire), you need a more reliable tool that reflects inflation.